bcgov/digital-talent/apps/www/src/app/(public pages)/learn/hiring-managers/cross-ministry-hiring.md

 For Candidates:
 {% /div %}

-- Apply once for multiple opportunities
+- Apply once for many job opportunities
-- Candidate location and team preferences matched as closely as possible
+- Candidates' location and team preferences matched as closely as possible

 {% /div %}